jggautier/dataverse-scripts/README.md

 ## Upcoming changes

-I plan to add more functionality to the application over time, including:
+More functionality can be added to the application, depending on how useful it would be for its maintainers or others, including:
 - Merging user accounts in a Dataverse repository
 - Getting information about locked datasets in a Dataverse repository
 - Deleting dataset locks